networknext/next/docs/native_cpp_sdk.md

 ## Introduction

-The Network Next SDK integrates with your game's client and server, and takes over sending and receiving UDP packets on behalf of your game.
+The Network Next SDK integrates with your game's client and server and takes over sending and receiving UDP packets.

 It supports the following platforms: